Parkinson’s Disease Medications: Patient Edition

 Catechol-O-methyl transferase (COMT) inhibitors

-Recently, a new class of enzyme inhibitors, called COMT inhibitors, has been developed.
+A different class of enzyme inhibitors, called COMT inhibitors, has been developed for Parkinson’s disease.
 Like carbidopa, COMT inhibitors prevent the breakdown of levodopa.
 Their main effect is to prolong the duration of action of a dose of levodopa.
 Since COMT inhibitors do not contain levodopa, they must be taken with levodopa in order to have any benefit.
 COMT inhibitors may be prescribed when an individual experiences "wearing off," particularly when dopamine agonists (see below) are not tolerated.
 If involuntary movements (dyskinesias) develop after starting a COMT inhibitor, the dose of levodopa may need to be reduced.

 200 mg tablets usually given with each dose of levodopa

-100 mg and 200 mg tablets; generally given three times a day.
+100 mg tablets; generally given three times a day.

 Because liver toxicity has occurred in patients taking tolcapone, it is only indicated for patients whose symptoms are not adequately controlled by other medications (including entacapone).
 People taking tolcapone must have blood drawn periodically to monitor liver function.